pantheon-systems/decoupled-drupal/README.template.md

        config:
          php: .vscode/php.ini
    ```
-2. Rebuild your Lando instance by running `lando rebuild -y`
+2. Rebuild your Lando instances by running `lando rebuild -y` & install the site.

+The following changes are required to be done for the respective IDE:

 For PhpStorm:
 - On the PhpStorm toolbar, toggle ![debug icon](https://resources.jetbrains.com/help/img/idea/2022.1/php.icons.debug_listen_off_dark.svg) to start listening for incoming PHP debug connections, or choose **Run | Start Listening for PHP Debug Connections** from the main menu.